quaxar-mexico/php-challenge-quaxar/README.md

 Read carefully the instructions, as they contain all the details regarding this evaluation.

-We've already started a project for you, so it's easier to work with.

 - PHP >= 7.2.5
 - Laravel 7.xx